Which city is cheaper, Rome or Budapest?

 It is easy to get around Rome on foot.
 You'll find many of the most popular sights in a compact area that's easily explored on foot.
 Do watch out for traffic, which can be a bit chaotic at times.

 Both Budapest and Rome have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Rome than Budapest.
+With generally more activities and things to do, visitors tend to spend more time in Rome than in Budapest.
+Usually, 2-5 days is a good amount of time for Budapest, and 3-7 days is enough time in Rome.

 Budapest is a big city destination where you can fill many days.
+Visiting the old town is also a must.
 Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.

 The beautiful city of Rome offers museums and nightlife.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Budapest is a fun place to experience.
 If you have a weekend, this is a great place to go.
+The old town is one of the main draws for visitors.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.

 Rome is a popular place that is full of things to see and experience.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

-Budapest is a bustling big city where you can fill many days.
+Budapest is a cultural big city where you can fill many days.
 This city offers something for everyone.
+Exploring the old town is a popular activity.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 Rome is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Rome, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-The historic city of Budapest offers museums and nightlife.
+The bustling city of Budapest offers museums and nightlife.
+Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Rome is a great place to explore.
 It is common to spend one week here.
 One week is a great amount of time to relax and see the many things that Rome has to offer.
 This city offers something for everyone.